Goldvarg/thomas-goldvarg/README.md

 Hi!
 I'm Thomas,
-I'm a marketing and business analytics professional who loves to leverage data for growth and go-to-market strategies.
+I'm a business analytics professional with experience in working with marketing, product and sales teams and data.
+I love to leverage data for growth and go-to-market strategies.
-Here, I showcase various data analysis projects I've worked on.
+Here, I showcase various data analysis projects I've worked on in my free time.
+The more recent projects are done with the help of Claude Code which is am amazing tool when it comes to modelling and programming.
+I also played around with GitHub CoPilot here and there.

 ## Featured projects:
   ### Marketing Cockpit (https://github.com/Goldvarg/marketing-cockpit)
+  I used ChatGPT to create dummy marketing data and worked on the following projects with that data:
-  Includes a Marketing Mix Model (MMM) built with Google's open-source Meridian MMM.
+  - Marketing Mix Model (MMM) built with Google's open-source Meridian MMM.
-  Coming soon: A Multi-Touch Attribution Model and Predictive Analytics for channel-based revenue forecasting.
+  - A Multi-Touch Attribution Model and Predictive Analytics for channel-based revenue forecasting.

 ### Connect with me on LinkedIn